nf-core/eager/docs/usage.md

 ```bash
 --fasta '[path to Fasta reference]'
 ```
 > If you don't specify appropriate `--bwa_index`, `--fasta_index` parameters, the pipeline will create these indices for you automatically.
 Note, that saving these for later has to be turned on using `--saveReference`.
+You may also specify the path to a gzipped (`*.gz` file extension) FastA as reference genome - this will be uncompressed by the pipeline automatically for you.

 ### `--genome` (using iGenomes)